 I believe that life is rarely black and white and there’s a lot of story in the gray.
 I’ve published flash and short fiction, essays, and poetry.
-Most of what I write is set in the South.
-I’m gathering up ideas for a novel, which keeps me entertained on my commute to work.
+I’m editing my first novel, MARANATHA ROAD, and working on my second, SALAMANDER IN THE GARDEN.
+Thinking of story ideas keeps me entertained on my commute to work.

 I’ve attended the 2013 Appalachian Writing Project Novel-Writing Retreat taught by Amy Greene, whose novels BLOODROOT and LONG MAN are some of my very favorites.
 This summer, I’m excited to attend the 2014 Yale Writers’ Conference.